stephan-cr/dude/doc/intro.rst

-The typical workflow of a user consists however of four steps, two of them performed by Dude:
+The typical workflow of a user consists of four steps, two of them performed by Dude:

 1. Creation of a Dudefile;
-2. Execution experiments upon invocation of ``dude run``;
+2. Execution of experiments upon invocation of ``dude run``;
 3. Aggregation of results upon invocation of ``dude sum``;
-4. And, use of resulting aggregations for further plotting and analysis.
+4. Use of resulting aggregations for further plotting and analysis.

 Execution